Home health for heart failure and cardiac disease

 A physician-certified home health plan for heart failure typically involves a coordinated team of skilled nurses, therapists, and social workers — each playing a distinct role in keeping the patient stable and out of the hospital.

-| Skilled Nursing | Daily weight monitoring (a gain of more than 2 lbs triggers immediate physician notification), fluid and sodium restriction education, medication adjustment coordination with the cardiologist, and ongoing monitoring for signs of exacerbation such as increased edema, dyspnea on exertion, and orthopnea. |
+Daily weight monitoring (2-lb gain triggers physician notification), fluid and sodium restriction education, medication coordination with cardiologist, exacerbation monitoring for edema, dyspnea, and orthopnea

-| Physical Therapy | Cardiac rehabilitation exercises tailored to the patient's functional capacity, safe activity progression using perceived exertion scales, energy conservation strategies, and fall prevention programs for patients with deconditioning or orthostatic hypotension. |
+Cardiac rehab exercises tailored to functional capacity, safe activity progression using perceived exertion scales, energy conservation, fall prevention for deconditioning or orthostatic hypotension

-| Occupational Therapy | ADL energy management and pacing techniques, home environment adaptations for patients with low endurance, and kitchen and bathing modifications to reduce cardiovascular demand during daily tasks. |
+ADL energy management and pacing, home environment adaptations for low endurance, kitchen and bathing modifications to reduce cardiovascular demand

-| Medical Social Work | Insurance navigation and benefits counseling, caregiver education and emotional support, advance care planning facilitation, and coordination with community resources for food security, transportation, and respite care. |
+Insurance navigation and benefits counseling, caregiver education and emotional support, advance care planning, community resources for food, transportation, and respite care

 Why daily monitoring is the cornerstone of CHF home health